jrendel/SwiftKeychainWrapper/README.md

+:no_entry: [DEPRECATED] This library is not being kept up to date.
+This was created when Swift was first released as a simple way to work with the Keychain.
+But the approach was restricted and not suited to more advanced keychain usage.

 # SwiftKeychainWrapper

 A simple wrapper for the iOS / tvOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift.